 This false belief that there are two kinds of people, the good and the bad, has kept us looking for an easy solution to make us feel safe while avoiding the hard work of identifying the causes of violence and designing programs to prevent people from resorting to violent acts.

-The majority of molestations are perpetrated by family members not strangers.
+The majority of molestations are perpetrated by family members, not strangers.
 The person just fired or served with divorce papers is more likely to bring a gun to work and shoot people than the seriously mentally ill.
-More children die at home each year, shot by a parent, than will die in school shootings.
+More children die at home each year, shot by a parent then will die in school shootings.

 If we want to make any real progress in the “wars” on addiction and mental illness we need to get serious about providing timely treatment for anyone who wants and needs treatment.